Augmenta-tech/AugmentaUnity-Demo/README.md

 In this workflow, the field of view of the camera is fixed and color padding is added to the output video texture to match the desired texture resolution.

+### 5 - SeveralAugmentaScenes

+In this example, two different Augmenta streams are received on two different ports and placed in the scene to simulate the usecase of an interactive floor and an interactive wall used together in the same scene.

 Augmenta Documentation
 -------------